Jane Shore: Open penance and prison

+Second marriage and later life

-After her public penitence, Shore resided in Ludgate prison.
-While there, she captivated the King's Solicitor General, Thomas Lynom.
-After he expressed an interest in Shore to Richard, the king tried to dissuade him for his own good.
-This is evinced by a letter to John Russell from Richard, where the King asked the chancellor to try to prevent the marriage, but if Lynom were determined on the marriage, to release Shore from prison and put her in the charge of her father until Richard's next arrival in London when the marriage could take place.
-They were married and had one daughter.
-It is believed that Shore lived the remainder of her life in bourgeois respectability.
+While in Ludgate prison, Lambert captivated the King's Solicitor General, Thomas Lynom.
+After he expressed an interest in Lambert to Richard, the king tried to dissuade him for his own good but if Lynom were determined on the marriage, to release Lambert from prison and put her in the charge of her father until Richard's next arrival in London when the marriage could take place.
+Despite the king's dissuasion, they were married.
+It is believed that Lambert lived the remainder of her life in bourgeois respectability.
 Lynom lost his position as King's Solicitor when Henry VII defeated Richard III at the Battle of Bosworth in August 1485, but he was able to stay on as a mid-level bureaucrat in the new reign, becoming a gentleman who sat on the commissions in the Welsh Marches and clerk controller to Arthur, Prince of Wales, at Ludlow Castle.
-Thomas More attested that even in old age an attentive observer might discern in her shriveled countenance traces of her former beauty.
+Thomas More attested that even in her old age an attentive observer might discern in her shrivelled countenance traces of her former beauty.